City Finance & Treasurer

 The Finance Department and Treasurer oversees the budgets for all of the city funds totaling more than $19,000,000 including processing accounts payables, payroll, water/sewer/waste billing and collecting, income tax collections, assessing and collecting property taxes, and responding to requests for information from residents.

-If you are a disabled veteran, you may qualify for exemption from property tax on your home.
+If you are a disabled veteran, you may qualify for an exemption from property tax on your home.

 If it has been determined by the United States Department of Veteran Affairs that you are permanently and totally disabled as a result of military service and entitled to veterans benefits at the 100% rate, or if you have a certificate from the United States Department of Veteran Affairs certifying that you are receiving pecuniary assistance due to disability for specially adapted housing, or if you have been rated by the United States Department of Veteran Affairs as individually unemployable, then you may qualify for a City of Ionia property tax exemption on your home.